Buoyancy Control: Scuba Dive Like a Pro

 Tip #1: Dive Properly Weighted

 Make a buoyancy check at the surface before you begin your dive.
 For example, with an empty BCD and holding a normal breath, you should float at eye level, if not slightly below.
 If you have an empty BCD and float far below the surface as you hold your breath, then you need to remove some weight.
 If you float above the surface with an empty BCD holding a normal breath, you need to add some.
 Diving with too little lead weight can be tiring because you compensate your breathing and kicking to keep yourself down.
-This scuba diving style is the most challenging way to dive and be avoided at all costs.
+This scuba diving style is the most challenging way to dive.
+You should avoid diving underweight at all costs.
 There is no shame in scuba diving with more weight because comfort is always the key!

 You will hear multiple times from Banyan Tree Divers instructors, our famous Lungs and Legs reminder.
 Once you descend, your breathing and kicking control your neutral buoyancy.
 The closer you are, the more buoyant you are, so it is not uncommon to begin a dive feeling like you aren’t sinking quickly.
 The trick is to stay vertical with your feet down and completely deflate your lungs.
 A short inhale and a long exhale will help you descend that first few feet.